Melhania

 Melhania is a genus of small shrubs or herbaceous plants.
 Traditionally included in the family Sterculiaceae, it is included in the expanded Malvaceae in the APG and most subsequent systematics.
 The genus is named for Mount Melhan in Yemen.

+A 2021 study subsumed Trochetiopsis, which included several species endemic to Saint Helena, and Paramelhania, native to Madagascar, into Melhania.
+There is evidence from fossil pollen that the Trochetiopsis lineage has been on Saint Helena since the late Miocene (some 9.5 million years).

 Species

 The following species are recognised by Plants of the World Online (POWO):